 Multiplies the value of the evaluator with the given weight.

-weight(eval, weight, verbosity=normal)
+weight(eval, weight, description="weight", verbosity=normal)

 Pattern Database Heuristics